 Small companies often have employees handling tasks outside of their core competencies.
 This results in mediocre output and damages team morale, because nobody wants to be responsible for work they know they're not very good at.
 Hiring a freelancer or virtual assistant to handle these tasks will make work more enjoyable for your employees and potentially even improve the output.

-7️⃣ Standardize how to give criticism
+7️⃣ Standardize how to give feedback

-When someone deviates from the SOP it could be a sign that your process isn't the best way to achieve the output you're looking for.
+When someone deviates from a SOP it could be a sign that your process isn't the best way to achieve the output you're looking for.
 Standardize a way your employees can propose changes to existing SOPs so nobody feels trapped performing a task in a sub-standard manner.

 It's also a good idea to standardize how to give feedback to someone who has (accidentally) deviated from procedure.
 Using a template to inform someone that they made a mistake, how they should fix it, and how they can avoid it in the future, saves a ton of time and awkwardness many people feel when correcting others.